dan1122-ctrl/alx-system_engineering-devops12/0x00-shell_basics/README.md

-uppercase letter to the directory /tmp/u
+ working directory that end with the character